novasamatech/parity-signer/rust/generate_message/readme.md

 - `load_metadata` and `add_specs` with following possible keys (only the key combinations most likely to be needed are implemented at the moment, tickets filing is suggested for others if they are needed):
     - setting keys (maximum one can be used):
         - `-d`: do NOT update the database, make rpc calls, and produce ALL requested output files
-        - `-f`: do NOT run rps calls, produce ALL requested output files from existing database
+        - `-f`: do NOT run rpc calls, produce ALL requested output files from existing database
         - `-k`: update database through rpc calls, produce requested output files only for UPDATED database entries
         - `-p`: update database through rpc calls, do NOT produce any output files
         - `-t` default setting: update database through rpc calls, produce ALL requested output files